-Selected trade fairs for the health industry lined up for 2017 and 2018 include:
+Selected trade fairs for the health industry lined up for 2019 and 2020 include:

 IV.
 Import and Trade Regulations

-National Food Safety Standard – Health Foods (GB 16740-2014) was implemented on 24 May 2015, replacing General Standard for Health (Functional) Foods (GB 16740-1997).
+The National Food Safety Standard – Health Foods (GB 16740-2014) was implemented on 24 May 2015, replacing the General Standard for Health (Functional) Foods (GB 16740-1997).
 In the new standard, stipulations on the scope, product classification, label identification and technical requirements have been revised.